bantolov/RhetosWorkshop/Day4/day4.md

   * Review the Save method for Book in the generated application source.
     Note the method arguments (insertedNew, updatedNew).
     Note the tags in the Save method for inserting the new code (ArgumentValidation, Initialization).
-  * **Demonstrate** SaveMethod and Initialization concepts by updating a DateTime property to last modification time.
+  * **Demonstrate** SaveMethod and Initialization concepts by updating a DateTime property ("LastModifiedTime") to current time, when a record is modified.
+    To simplify the task, there is no need to verify if the record's values are actually modified, only if the update is called (see updatedNew).
 * RepositoryUses
 * RepositoryMember